Creating and Reading XML with PHP DOM

 </books>

-Now it's time to read the data from the XML file we created.
-First, let's read the XML and display it as we saved it.
+Now it is time to read data from the XML file we created.
+First, let's load the XML and print it exactly as it was saved.

 <?php